HyperInspire/InspireFace/README.md

 ## Test

-In the project, there is a subproject called cpp/test.
-To compile it, you need to enable the ISF_BUILD_WITH_TEST switch, which will allow you to compile executable programs for testing.
+In the project, there is a subproject called `cpp/test`.
+To compile it, you need to enable the **ISF_BUILD_WITH_TEST** switch, which will allow you to compile executable programs for testing.

 ```bash
 cmake -DISF_BUILD_WITH_TEST=ON ..